arthurdouillard/hugo-website/content/post/normalization.md

 ### 4. Conclusion

-Batch normalization (BN) is still very represented among new architectures despite its
-defect: the dependence on the batch size.
+Batch normalization (BN) is still the most represented method among new architectures despite its defect: the dependence on the batch size.
 Batch renormalization (BR) fixes this problem by adding two new parameters to approximate instance statistics instead of batch statistics.

-Layer norm (LN), instance norm (IN), and group norm (GN), are very similar to BN.
+Layer norm (LN), instance norm (IN), and group norm (GN), are similar to BN.
 Their difference lie in the way statistics are computed.

 LN was conceived for RNNs, IN for style transfer, and GN for CNNs.